Akon City

-Akon City is a planned community in the M'bour Department of Senegal by Senegalese singer and entrepreneur Akon.
+Akon City was a planned community and city in the M'bour Department of Senegal by Senegalese-American singer and entrepreneur Akon.
 The project was first announced by Akon in 2018.
-Akon said in October 2022 that construction on the city's first phase would begin construction in 2023 and would open in 2026.
+Akon said in October 2022 that construction of the city's first phase would begin in 2023 and be completed in 2028.
+Akon said he was inspired by the movie Black Panther, and he refers to Akon City as a "real-life Wakanda" that uses modern technologies, including blockchain and cryptocurrency.

-Akon said he was inspired by the movie Black Panther, and he refers to Akon City as a "real-life Wakanda" that uses the latest technologies of blockchain and cryptocurrency.
+On July 4, 2025, the BBC reported the Akon City project had been abandoned but that Akon and local authorities were working on something "more realistic".
+The only part of Akon City that has been at least partially constructed is the Akon City Welcome Center.